tvieweg/tvieweg.github.io/_posts/2015-07-10-hello-world-or-how-i-joined-the-darkside.markdown

 The more I thought of it, the more I wanted to create something I could use, preferably use often.
 Even better if it was daily.
 So, I finally opened Xcode, and started toying around.
 After toying around a bit, I decided to get serious.
 So I've spent the past six months starting down the road of iOS development, culminating in the Bloc bootcamp, which I'll complete this fall.

 This is a log of my journey into the (until recently) mysterious world of code.
+It won't always be pretty, but I think that's a good sign.